Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 • Demonstrations of your interest extending beyond the classroom environment

-• A relevant list of book, articles and essays you have read
+• Your favourite of the books, articles or essays you have read

 Starting your personal statement can be done in a million ways and is often the part that many students get stuck on.
 There is no correct way to start your statement off, some applicants choose to begin with a quote that is relevant to their interests while others open with an anecdote that provides insight into where their curiosity for the subject has come from.